rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 {{% chapter_header "Firebase Realtime Database in React" "react-firebase-realtime-database" %}}

 So far, only Firebase knows about your users.
 There is no way to retrieve a single user or a list of users.
 They are stored internally by Firebase to keep the authentication secure.
 That's good, because you are never involved in storing sensible data like passwords.
-However, you can introduce the Firebase realtime database to keep track of user entitiesm otherwise you can't associate other domain entities (e.g. a message, book, invoice) created by your users to your users.
+However, you can introduce the Firebase realtime database to keep track of user entities, otherwise you can't associate other domain entities (e.g. a message, book, invoice) created by your users to your users.
 This section will explain how to store users in your realtime database in Firebase.

 First, initialize the realtime database API for your Firebase class as you did earlier for the authentication API: